antoinech13/Steroid/README.md

 ***Photometry(detector = None)***

-Photometry take only one optional paramters of type (Detector).
-Why optional? because *Photometry* also include some functions to save photometry but also some function to load.
-Indeed if users want to rework on some lightcurves already processed they don't need to redo all the work. *Photometry* can reload previous lightcurves.
-In this kind of situation, user don't need any *Detector* as the photometry was already done.
-He just need to build an empty *Photometry* object and use the method ***readCsv(path)***.
+*Photometry* takes only one optional parameter of type *Detector*.
+Why optional?
+Because *Photometry* also includes functions to save photometry but also functions to load.
+If users want to rework on some light curves already processed, they don't need to redo all the work. *Photometry* can reload previous light curves.
+In this kind of situation, the user doesn't need any *Detector* as the photometry was already done.
+They just need to build an empty *Photometry* object and use the method ***readCsv(path)***.

 **Methods:** <a name="photometry-methods-methods"></a>

 ***start(nbOfStars, center = True, maxVal = 30000, starPassageOfs = 15000)***

-- description: launch the photometry according to some input parameters
+- Description: Launch the photometry according to some input parameters.
+- Input:
-- input: (INT) number of reference stars (only in case of automatic procedure), (BOOLEAN) center or not appertures of center of brightness, (FLOAT) maximum value that automatic reference stars automaticly selected should not overstep.
-(FLOAT) the threshold to detect stars in the context of stars passages
+  - (INT) Number of reference stars (only in case of an automatic procedure).
+  - (BOOLEAN) Center or not appertures of the center of brightness.
+  - (FLOAT) Maximum value that automatically selected reference stars should not overstep.
+  - (FLOAT) The threshold to detect stars in the context of stars passages.

 ***plotDif(refS = 0, ast = -1, yRange = None, binning = 1, resc = True, forma = 'jd', xtick = None, inMag = True, rmExtremPoint = False, cStd = 2, deg = 4, displayRmFit = False, starPassage = False, markerSize = 100, lineWidths = 5)***

-- description: Perform plot of differential photometry
+- Description: Perform a plot of differential photometry.
+- Input:
-- input: - (INT) refS is the index of the star selected as reference \
+  - (INT) `refS` is the index of the star selected as reference.
-  &emsp;&emsp;&ensp; - (INT) ast is, in the case of multiple asteroids, the index of the asteroid that we want to plot. \
-  &emsp;&emsp;&emsp;&ensp;  If set to -1 all asteroids will be plot  \
+  - (INT) `ast` is, in the case of multiple asteroids, the index of the asteroid that we want to plot.
+If set to -1, all asteroids will be plotted.
-  &emsp;&emsp;&ensp; - (list) yRange range of y axis \
+  - (list) `yRange` range of the y-axis.
-  &emsp;&emsp;&ensp; - (INT) binning. use to bin lightcurve. automaticly choose if set to -1 \
+  - (INT) `binning`.
+Use to bin the light curve.
+Automatically chosen if set to -1.
-  &emsp;&emsp;&ensp; - (BOOLEAN) resc. rescale stars lightcurves close to asteroid's lightcurves \
+  - (BOOLEAN) `resc`.
+Rescale stars' light curves close to the asteroid's light curves.
-  &emsp;&emsp;&ensp; - (STRING) forma. format of the time.  refere to Time.FORMATS from astropy.time \
+  - (STRING) `forma`.
+Format of the time.
+Refer to `Time.FORMATS` from `astropy.time`.
-  &emsp;&emsp;&ensp; - (array) xticks. new x ticks \
+  - (array) `xticks`.
+New x ticks.
-  &emsp;&emsp;&ensp; - (BOOLEAN) inMag. if True, y axis display in magnitude. if False.
-Y axis display in instrumental flux. \
+  - (BOOLEAN) `inMag`.
+If True, the y-axis displays in magnitude.
+If False, the y-axis displays in instrumental flux.
-  &emsp;&emsp;&ensp; - (BOOLEAN) rmExtremPoint. if True, will remove extreme points.
-To remove extrem points, the \
-  &emsp;&emsp;&emsp;&ensp; algorythm will fit a polynome then normalise asteroid's lightcurves with the polynome. \
-  &emsp;&emsp;&emsp;&ensp;  each points out of [median - C x Std, median + C x Std] are removed \
+  - (BOOLEAN) `rmExtremPoint`.
+If True, will remove extreme points.
+To remove extreme points, the algorithm will fit a polynomial, then normalize asteroid's light curves with the polynomial.
+Each point out of [median - C x Std, median + C x Std] are removed.
-  &emsp;&emsp;&ensp; - (FLOAT) cStd. this correspond de C. \
+  - (FLOAT) `cStd`.
+This corresponds to C.
-  &emsp;&emsp;&ensp; - (INT) deg.
-Degree of the polynome. \
+  - (INT) `deg`.
+Degree of the polynomial.
-  &emsp;&emsp;&ensp; - (BOOLEAN) displayRmFit. if True, display more plot to monitore rmExtremPoint. \
+  - (BOOLEAN) `displayRmFit`.
+If True, display more plots to monitor `rmExtremPoint`.
-  &emsp;&emsp;&ensp; - (BOOLEAN) starPassage. if True, will remove star's passages \
+  - (BOOLEAN) `starPassage`.
+If True, will remove star's passages.
-  &emsp;&emsp;&ensp; - (INT) markerSize.
-Correspond to the size of marker \
+  - (INT) `markerSize`.
+Corresponds to the size of the marker.
-  &emsp;&emsp;&ensp; - (INT) lineWidths.
-Correspond to the thickness of marker
+  - (INT) `lineWidths`.
+Corresponds to the thickness of the marker.

 ***toDat(path, filename, binning = 1, forma = 'mjd', refS = -1, deg = 4, cStd = 2, displayRmFit = False)***

+markdown
+Copy code
--  description: write files with extention .1, .2, .3 and .4. for each of them, the first column is the time. for others columns .1 correspond to data in instrumatal flux, .2 correspond to data in magnitude, .3 correspond to differential photometry and .4 correspond to differential photometry with averaged references star.
+-  Description: Write files with extension .1, .2, .3, and .4.
+For each of them, the first column is the time.
+For others columns, .1 corresponds to data in instrumental flux, .2 corresponds to data in magnitude, .3 corresponds to differential photometry, and .4 corresponds to differential photometry with averaged reference stars.
+-  Input:
-- input: (STRING) path correspond to the path where to save those files.
-(STRING) correspond to the name to give to files.
-Other parameters are the same than ***plotDif***.
+   - `path`: (STRING) Path where to save those files.
+   - `filename`: (STRING) Name to give to files.
+   - `Other` parameters are the same as ***plotDif***.

 ***log(path, name = "log.txt")***

-- description: will write a log file with information on: - data rejected, - star passages data, fwhm detected on each frames...
+-  Description: Write a log file with information on data rejected, star passages data, FWHM detected on each frame, etc.
+-  Input:
-- input: (STRING) path to save the log file.
-(STRING) name give to the log file. do not forget the extention
+   - `path`: (STRING) Path to save the log file.
+   - `name`: (STRING) Name given to the log file.
+Don't forget the extension.

 ***toGif(path)***

-- description: toGif write a .gif image of all frames with appertures.
+-  Description: Write a .gif image of all frames with apertures.
-- input: (STRING) path + file name with extention (ex: r"C:/.../myGif.gif")
+-  Input: (STRING) Path + file name with extension (e.g., r"C:/.../myGif.gif").

 ***toCsv(path)***

-- description: write a csv file which summery the photometry.
-It's can be use as a backup with the method ***readCsv*** (see below).
+-  Description: Write a CSV file summarizing the photometry.
+It can be used as a backup with the method ***readCsv*** (see below).
-- input: (STRING) path + file name with extention (ex: r"C:/.../myCsv.csv")
+-  Input: (STRING) Path + file name with extension (e.g., r"C:/.../myCsv.csv").

 ***readCsv(path)***

-- description: load a csv file produced with the method ***toCsv***. can be use to rework plots
+-  Description: Load a CSV file produced with the method ***toCsv***.
+Can be used to rework plots.
-- input: (STRING) path + file name with extention (ex: r"C:/.../myCsv.csv")
+-  Input: (STRING) Path + file name with extension (e.g., r"C:/.../myCsv.csv").

 ***showAp(idx)***

-- description: display the image at idx and show appertures position
+-  Description: Display the image at the specified index and show aperture positions.
-- intput: (INT) idx: index of the image in the image sequence
+-  Input: (INT) `idx`: Index of the image in the image sequence.

 ***checkBox(ofs)***

-- description: display one of the first image of the sequence and show asteroids position at the begining and at the end of the sequence, plus boxes vertices, plus all object detected inside the boxe (BUT NOT ASTEROIDS)
+-  Description: Display one of the first images of the sequence and show asteroid positions at the beginning and at the end of the sequence, along with box vertices and all objects detected inside the boxes (except asteroids).
-- input: (FLOAT) ofs: offset add to treshold to detect objects.
-To debug star passages, should be identic to the starPassageOfs parameter of the *start* method.
+-  Input: (FLOAT) `ofs`: Offset added to the threshold to detect objects.
+To debug star passages, it should be identical to the starPassageOfs parameter of the *start* method.

 ***log(path, name = "log.txt)***

 - description: save a log.txt file containing informations on images not took into account because of bad detection, FWHM computed on each images and also images where star passages were detected.
-- input: (STRING) path of the directory (exemple: "/my/dir/"), (STRING) name of the file. by default it is set to "log.txt"
+- input: (STRING) `path` of the directory (exemple: "/my/dir/"), (STRING) `name` of the file. by default it is set to "log.txt"

 </details>